rich-iannone/sweet-data/README.md

 # Sweet: Interactive Data Engineering CLI

-_Data manipulation made interactive and reproducible_
+_Fun, interactive data manipulation in your terminal_

 Sweet is a powerful, yet elegant terminal-based data manipulation tool that transforms how you work with tabular data.
 With its intuitive interface and real-time feedback, you can quickly explore, transform, and manipulate data while automatically generating reproducible Python/Polars code.